J. D. Blair

-JD Blair is an American drummer who plays country music, Christian music and other genres.
+JD Blair is an American drummer who plays country music, funk, jazz, and other genres.
 He has released four solo albums, and is mentioned as an influential character in Victor Wooten's book The Music Lesson as well as Wooten's DVD Groove Workshop.
 He is an AFM #369 member and a founding member of Mu Phi Sigma, National Percussion Fraternity.

 Early life

 Blair was born in Las Vegas, Nevada.
 Blair's formal music training started at Lee High School in Huntsville, Alabama, with Bob Baccus as his instructor.
 Afterwards, Blair was recruited by John Paul Lindberg to attend Norfolk State University.
 He also attended Alabama A & M University as a Telecommunications Major.
 Before playing music professionally, Blair worked as a disc jockey at a Christian radio station (WNDA).

 Career

 Blair has played with Wynonna Judd, Lyle Lovett, Shelby Lynne, Big and Rich, and Shania Twain.
 He has received the Drum!
-Magazine’s 2000 Country Drummer of the Year award and the Louis Armstrong Jazz Award.
+Magazine's 2000 Country Drummer of the Year award and the Louis Armstrong Jazz Award.

 In 2013, Blair played dates on Victor Wooten's "Sword and Stone, Words and Tones Tour".
 J.D. was the drummer for Shania Twain's "Still the One" show in Las Vegas, Nevada.
 Wooten and Blair were to perform as 2 Minds, 1 Groove.